 Barehanded Blade Block: Their Shiriharadori skill does this, even for non-sword attacks.
 It notably stacks with equipment such as shields and the Elven Mantle, allowing Samurai to dodge many physical attacks.

-Glass Cannon: Tied with Monk for highest strength, yet has rather low health.
-This is mitigated through the class' Long Range ability (allows attacks to deal full damage from the back row), and access to Heavy Armor.
+Glass Cannon: Tied with Monk for highest strength, but has rather low health.
+This is mitigated through the class's Long Range ability (allows attacks to deal full damage from the back row), and access to Heavy Armor.

 Foil: Arguably to the Gladiator class, as not only were both introduced in the Advance release, but one is a physical specialist while the other is a magic specialist, and both have abilities that either increase or decrease the rate of Random Encounters.